pdxiv/pdxiv.github.io/README.md

 For more details and to build the files yourself please refer to the [GitHub repository](https://github.com/pdxiv/adventshark).

+### Documentation

+Documentation is currently a work in process but there is some reference information on the [adventshark reference page](adventshark_reference.md).

 ### How to convert .dat files to .json

 Since adventshark currently doesn't have file import functionality, old "Scott Adams" data files from TRS-80 will first need to be converted to adventshark's `.json` format with an included Perl script: [scott2json.pl](scott2json.pl).
 Some of the original adventure game files in `.dat` format can be obtained from [Scott Adams' web site](http://www.msadams.com/downloads.htm) directly.